MilesHenle/suffield-middle-school-schedule/README.md

 1. LOGGING

-    * All HTTP POST requests are recorded in `phone.txt`.
+    * All HTTP POST requests are recorded in the `phone[date].txt` files.
 The timestamp is in ISO 8601 format.
 The entry is formatted like this: `+18609665991	2020-06-26T11:18:32EDT	Thursday games`.
+The files are separated by day, and a new file is made on the first message of each day.

     * All HTTP GET requests are recorded in `web.txt`, formatted the same way.

 2. TWILIO

     * Twilio keeps track of messaging traffic with a line chart.
-Messages exceeding 160 characters will be treated like multiple ones and will be charged as such.
-No commands should exceed 160 characters, so beware of anyone trying to accumulate up a large inbound message fee with massive and/or repeated messages.
+Messages exceeding 160 characters are treated like multiple ones and will be charged as such.
+No commands should exceed 160 characters, so beware of anyone trying to accumulate a large inbound message fee with massive and/or repeated messages.
 The program detects spam through `limit` and `limitInterval`, which you set earlier, but it cannot prevent the inbound message fee.
-Check `phone.txt` to look for repeated commands if an unusually high fee is charged.
-Responses can exceed 160 characters either through the help responses (which list every command) or event types with several entries in one day.
+If an unusually high fee is charged, check the corresponding `phone[date].txt` file to look for repeated commands.
+Responses can exceed 160 characters either through the help responses (which list every command) or larger event types like `Games` and `Practices`.

 3. GOOGLE SHEETS